jkibe/kitchen145/_posts/2020-11-12-cabients-are-expensive.md

 Thus: the final option on the table is the "IKEA hack."
 In particular, my architects have proposed going with Reform, a company out of Copenhagen that offers "designer" fronts for IKEA cabinet shells.
 That looks like it will fall somewhere closer to $7500 for the options that looked the most promising to me.
 I should get a quote from Space Theory in the next few days as well.

-{% include image_caption.html imageurl="images/fold.jpeg" title="Reform Fold" caption="Reform's Fold design.
+{% include image_caption.html imageurl="images/fold.jpeg" title="Reform Degree" caption="Reform's Degree design.
 (Image credit: Reform)" %}

 In a way, I find this comforting.
 I worry that I'm spending way, way too much money on fancy appliances.
 But even if I go down to more "conventional" choices for my oven or refrigerator, I still wouldn't be able to afford one of my fancy German cabinet options.
-It seems possible I might even get the project in under $40,000, which could leave some latitude for buying some extra fancy lighting or buy laundry appliances.
+It seems possible I might even get the project in under $40,000, which could leave some latitude for buying some extra fancy lighting or laundry appliances.

 Once I have this narrowed down a bit, there will be more renders to finalize the design, and then it comes down to scheduling.
 Finding a contractor will depend a lot on the point at which I can take delivery of the cabinets at the core of the design.